zhon/mockist-style-javascript-tdd-kata/README.md

 Is this test failing with an _Error_ or a _Failure_?  **Error!
 I get ReferenceError: greeter is not defined**

 ## Test 1 - failing
-What can we do to make it fail?
+What can you do to make it fail?
 ```javascript
 var greeter = {
     greet: function () {